lynxoskar/data_mesh/presentation2.md

 --

-- **Domain Experts:** Relies on domain experts to ensure data models accurately reflect business reality.
+- **Domain Experts:** Relies on domain experts to ensure data models accurately reflect business reality. '*Centralized teams may lack specific domain knowledge, leading to misinterpretations and errors in data processing*'
-- **Decentralized Ownership:** Each business domain takes responsibility for its own data, enhancing stewardship and data quality.
+- **Decentralized Ownership:** Each business domain takes responsibility for its own data, enhancing stewardship and data quality. '*Data engineering teams responsible for managing centralized data lakes often become overwhelmed, leading to delays and reduced agility*'

 --

-- **Alignment with Business Structure:** Mirrors how businesses employ specialized teams for specific operations.
-- **Improved Decision-Making:** Placing data ownership closer to the source enhances data-driven decisions.

----

 #### 2. Data as a Product

 *This principle treats data as a valuable asset, applying product thinking to data management.*

 - **Product Thinking:** Data products have a vision, strategy, and roadmap.
-Ownership enhances stewardship, innovation, and experimentation.
+Ownership enhances stewardship, innovation, and experimentation. '*Data lakes can easily turn into "data swamps" with poor data quality and inconsistent metadata*'
-- **Strategic Asset:** Data is a core product, not a byproduct of operations.

---

 - **Quality Focus:** Data products are usable, understandable, correct, timely, and complete.
+'*Data ownership remains with those who understand it best, improving overall data quality and usability*' --

 - **Lifecycle Management:** Managed through their entire lifecycle, from creation to retirement.
 - **Cultural Shift:** Ownership is claimed, not assigned.
 Focus on delivering value, not just completing assignments.